candycode/candycode.github.com/site/about/index.md

 layout: default
 ---

-Hi there, I am a software engineer/computer scientist/hacker/sw dev. manager/...you name it residing in Switzerland where, after years spent working on graphics and visualization, I am now doing research on hybrid distributed computing architectures (i.e. spending time trying to understand why things do not work as expected).
+Hi there, I am a software engineer/computer scientist/hacker/sw dev. manager/...you name it.
-Part of my job is to create software libraries to make novel hardware easy to access by scientific researchers as well as developing tools for benchmarking and troubleshooting hardware devices and computer systems.

 In the past years I worked in many different fields and capacities covering the entire software development process from research and inception to design, development, testing and documentation while supporting sales and